 What is an Athlete Agent Bond?

 This type of surety bond protects athletes and their interests.
-Athletes who suffer financial losses or damages due to an agent’s negligence or violation of state laws can submit a claim against an athlete agent bond.
+Athletes who suffer financial losses or damages because of agent negligence or violation of state laws can submit a claim against an athlete agent bond.

 What Does an Athlete Agent Bond Cost?

-The requirements for athlete agents differ from state to state, including the amount of an athlete agent bond that must be in place.
-The dollar amount of the bond dictates its price because the cost is calculated as a percentage of the total bond amount.
+The requirements for athlete agents differ from state to state, including the amount of an athlete agent bond needed.
+The dollar amount of the bond dictates the price paid by the agent, because the cost is calculated as a percentage of the total bond amount.

 In addition to the amount of the bond, the price you pay for an athlete agent bond depends on your personal credit.
 Surety companies offering athlete agent bonds need to review your financial track record to determine how much of a risk you pose as a bondholder.
-Bad credit can lead to paying more for an athlete agent bond.